 mackenzie_pdf = mackenzie_distribution(theta_range)

-mackenzie_pdf = mackenzie_pdf / np.trapz(mackenzie_pdf, theta_range) # Normalize
+mackenzie_pdf = mackenzie_pdf / np.trapz(mackenzie_pdf, theta_range) # normalization

-# Simulate measured data (random distribution + special boundary peaks)
+# Simulate observed data (random component + peaks from special boundaries)

 np.random.seed(42)